-The Osborne Naval Shipyard currrently consists of:
+The Osborne Naval Shipyard currently consists of:

-- common user shipbuilding facilities, including a 213-metre wharf, runway, dry berth, transfer system and the largest shiplift in the southern hemisphere
+- Common user shipbuilding facilities: including a 213-metre wharf, runway, dry berth, transfer system and the largest shiplift in the southern hemisphere.

-- a commercial and education precinct, including:
+- A commercial and education precinct, including the Naval Shipbuilding College.

-- easy access to the national transport network, including road, rail and deep-sea port.
+- Easy access to the national transport network, including road, rail and deep-sea port.